Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Enable the AES-NI Cryptographic Instruction

-I played around with the wizard, used defaults, and got to the web configurator.
+I played around with the setup wizard, used the defaults, and reached the web configurator.
 The first thing that caught my eye was AES-NI CPU Crypto: Yes (inactive).
-I went out of my way to get a mini PC with AES-NI.
-What gives?
+I went out of my way to buy a mini PC with AES-NI—what gives?

-Ah, this needs to be enabled in System > Advanced > Miscellaneous.
-Why not auto-detect this and use the best option?
-I’m glad I spotted that, or else this mini PC might as well be a Celeron J1900 of yesteryear.
+Ah—AES-NI must be enabled under System › Advanced › Miscellaneous.
+Why doesn’t it auto-detect this and choose the best option?
+I’m glad I spotted that; otherwise, this mini PC might as well be a Celeron J1900 from yesteryear.

 Top ↩